As soon as December 8th arrives, we enjoy a sigh of relief. Right now is the perfect time to plan for what we'd do differently next year.

 That's pretty aggressive, but it's something I have to stick to in order to help everyone I need to see during the AEP.

 Clients know that this time of year is short, and we just don't have as much time for small talk.
 That said, you have to be cautious about it.
-Most retired individuals aren't in a rush, and you don't want them to feel rushed.
+Most retired individuals aren't in a hurry, and you don't want them to feel rushed.

 Related: The easy way to schedule appointments during AEP